ric-yu/netflix-takehome/README.md

 - Better API unit testing with 'msw'
 - We could probably utilize useReducer and useContext to manage our search param states rather than prop drilling
 - The callbacks especially that we're prop drilling seem smelly, useContext would be able to fix that
+- There should probably be some way to click a boba store to open it on maps